What Is Blocking and Diverting and Why Do Abusers Use It?

 How to React to Blocking and Diverting

-Reacting to blocking and diverting requires you to stay on your toes so you can recognize this type of abuse when it occurs.
+Reacting to blocking and diverting requires you to stay on your toes.
+The tactic works so well, it can be hard to recognize this type of abuse immediately.
 Abusers block and divert during important conversations and frivolous ones.